zergius-art/wait-notify-example/README.md

 Simple example for show how wait/notify methods work It has three Threads and waiter calls notify() too

-I'll try to split it to separate classes
+I splited it to separate classes